sco1/skyportal/CAD/README.md

 A 3D printable mount for the SkyPortal, compatible with the original PyPortal form factor.
 The PyPortal is mounted to the mounting plate using M2.5 x 4mm screws (4x),  M2.5 x 6mm screws (4x), and M2.5 x 6mm standoffs (4x).

+**NOTE:** No tolerance has been built in for fitting of components.
+The mounting plate and/or base plate channel may need to be toleranced at print time or sanded post-print for fitment prior to assembly.

 ![assembly-exploded](./assembly.png)